GM862001/F_DBSCAN/README.md

 ### About
 This is the project my Bachelor Thesis in Computer Engineering was about (3 CFU/ECTS).
 The project consists of the implementation of a horizontal and a vertical federated versions of DBSCAN.
-The project is introduced in the file `Presentazione.pdf` and fully described in the file `Federated DBSCAN.pdf`.
+The project is introduced in the file `Presentazione.pdf` (written in Italian) and fully described in the file `Federated DBSCAN.pdf`.
 #### How to Run the Project
 To run the project, follows these steps:
 * If you do not have pipenv package installed, install it with the command `pip install pipenv`;